 Residents will be able to participate in regular 'Supervision Development' meetings, focused on discussing readings relevant to ethical and high quality supervision.
-Further, every effort will be made to facilitate the opportunity for them to co-supervise graduate clinical psychology students on practicum.
+Every effort will be made to facilitate the co-supervision experiences, including with graduate clinical psychology students on practicum.
 Residents will also be able to participate with psychologists delivering consultation and training.

-Ethics and Professional Standards
+Ethics, Professional Standards, Advocacy

-Psychologists and learners should be mindful that their roles require a strong ethical sense and irreproachable professional conduct.
+Psychologists and learners require a strong adherence to ethical, legal and professional standards.
 Thus, incorporating national and provincial standards for professional practice in psychology will be central to all aspects of the residency.
-This will include the Canadian Psychological Association (CPA)'s Canadian Code of Ethics for Psychologists, the College of Psychologists of Ontario (CPO)'s Standards of Professional Conduct, and Waypoint policies related to professional standards.
+This will include the Canadian Psychological Association (CPA)'s Canadian Code of Ethics for Psychologists, the College of Psychologists and Behavior Analysts of Ontario (CPBAO)'s Standards of Professional Conduct, and Waypoint policies related to professional standards.
+Consistent with CPA ethical standards, psychology residents will have the opportunity to participate in advocacy efforts related to broader issues of social justice including affordable housing and climate.